KZ25T/My-Live-Tools/doc/README_en.md

 ### 5.3 Other functions

-1. `mlt --config-path(or -c) PATH` siecify configure file path, when`.live/OSname` does not exist, you can use this option to complete.
+1. `mlt --config-path(or -c) PATH` siecify configure file path, when`.live/OSname` does not exist, or in special conditions like USB drive is not `/dev/sdX`, you can use this option to complete.
 The three files/folder should under PATH.
 2. `mlt --mount-dev(or -m) PATH` mounts dev, proc, sys to chroot path.
 The same as:

    ```bash